Let me ask you a question:

 If you take into consideration what they sell, you’d know it wouldn’t make sense to optimise their pages for that keyword as they don’t sell sports shoes.

 The same logic should apply to your own store.
-Only optimise your pages for keywords that are relevant to your products.

 I have found it’s super useful to look at the top 10 results for a keyword.
 This step takes longer, but it’s worth it!